Explainer: Why Universal Public Housing Is NOT The Same As Social Housing

 Social Housing - Designed To Fail

-‘Social housing’ was designed for those sections of the population that were of no interest to the private sector because they were unable to pay significant private rental or take out mortgages from the private banks.
+‘Social housing’ was designed for those sections of the population that were of no interest to the private sector because they were unable to pay significant sums of private rent or take out mortgages from the private banks.

 Those on middle and higher incomes, who are of great interest to private developers, landlords and bankers, have always been prevented from accessing ‘social housing’.